achalneupane/achalneupane/content/talk/Leo_et_al.md

 Burden tests that included damaging protein coding mutations identified genes previously described with recurrent mutations in AML (e.g.
-NPM1, DNMT3A, IDH2, NRAS,
-RUNX1, FLT3, IDH1, TET2, ASXL1
+NPM1, DNMT3A, IDH2, NRAS, RUNX1, FLT3, IDH1, TET2, ASXL1) thus validating this bioinformatics approach.
-) thus validating th
-is bioinformatics approach.
 Furthermore, this methodology resulted in the detection of several additional novel genes not previously identified in AML.
 These mutations are currently undergoing conventional validation by Sanger sequencing, as well as bioinformatic validation using whole genome sequencing data from 128 of the same AML samples sequenced using the Complete Genomics platform.